“We are what we repeatedly do. Excellence, then, is not an act, but a habit.”Aristotle

 Here is what I have discovered is an effective strategy for developing a new habit, no matter what the habit is.
 You may want to develop habits that will allow you to become slim on purpose, live a healthy life, increase your income, get a college degree, start a thriving business, etc.

-- Redesign your environment to support your habit goal.
 Remove all temptations and everything that will detract from your goal.
 Surround yourself with people that inspire you and make the dream baby in you to jump for joy.
 An accountability partner is also a good idea.
 Better yet is getting a partner who wants to develop the same habit as well.
-Life-change happens best within a supporting community.
+Life-change happens best within a supportive community.
 Another key part of redesigning your environment is the replacement principle.
 Replace every negative thing you remove with something affirming to do.
 For example, if you were watching TV to relax but have stopped, fill that need for relaxation with something that is more congruent with your goals.

-- If you fail, forgive yourself and start over again.
-I teach my kids, if you want to do something and you don’t succeed at first, try, try, and try again.
+I teach my kids that if they want to do something and they don’t succeed at first, they should try, try, and try again.
 I think we all need that.
 Don’t expect perfection, expect persistence.
 Every new habit that is worth developing, is worth fighting for.